AnicetH/GCMApp/BIGQUERY/README.md

 In cooperation with Google, Github's public datas are stored on BigQuery.
-These are rows datas and unstructured for analysis.
+These are rows , unstructured and not ready for use datas.